Inside Kelly Preston and John Travolta's Intensely Romantic Love Story - E! Online

 Travolta has remembered the moment he first saw Preston just as fondly, telling Us Weekly in 2018, "She came in this, this gorgeous woman.
 We had an immediate chemistry."

-Not that anything happened right away, since Preston was still unhappily married at the time, and then she dated Charlie Sheen and lived with George Clooney for a little bit.
+Not that anything happened right away, since Preston was still unhappily married at the time, and then she lived with George Clooney for awhile and got engaged to Charlie Sheen.

 But, she and Travolta made The Experts, it came out in 1989, and they remained devoted to each other for the next 30 years, up until Preston's death at 57 from breast cancer on July 12.